nautobot/nautobot/nautobot/docs/installation/services.md

 ### Test Redis Connectivity

-From a nautobot shell (`nautobot-server shell_plus`) use the following python commands to test connectivity to a redis server.
+From a nautobot shell (`nautobot-server shell_plus`) use the following Python commands to test connectivity to your Redis server.
 If successful, python should not return any exceptions.

 ```py
 import os